waspJelly/waspJelly/README.md

 - 𓆤 Hi, I’m @waspJelly
 - ☠  I just wanted you to know...
 - 🐝 That bees ain't shit,
-- 🍯  But sweet honey and dicks.
+- 🍯  But tiny little flying dicks.

 <!---